ThomasHeb/4AxisFoamCutter/README.md

 ### LCD, SD card and buttons, ….
 The LCD display and the buttons are controlled inside the lcd.h and lcd.cpp. buttons are read within the lcd_process(), from where all processing functions of the sub menus are called.
 Functions within the sub menus, which are related to cnc functionality are called as if they would have been called via UART/USB.
-So you will get a ok over the UART/USB for a local called cnc command, too.
-The firmware can sill be controlled with gcode sender tools via the UART/USB.
+So you will get an ok over the UART/USB for a local called cnc command, too.
+The firmware can still be controlled with gcode sender tools via the UART/USB.
 SD card is processed inside lcd.cpp and lcd_process(), too. processing of the SD card is handled with a state machine, which reads the selected file char by char, similar as reading the UART.
 During processing a file from SD card, buttons are ignored, operation can only be stopped with an IRQ of the limit switches or the e-stop.
 Fan can only be controlled locally on the display.
 Hotwire can be controlled via the display and with the gcode commands M3/4 for on and M5 for off and Sxxx (0…100) for regulating the power in %.